← Back to 後漢書

 42

-Zheng Xuan defines sou as seasonally dry marsh.
+Zheng Xuan's commentary says: "A marsh without open water is called sou."
 ‘Moving creatures’ means furred and feathered game.
 Huan: alternate fanqie hu-quan or hu-chuan.
 The Shuowen glosses huan as ‘drop-net.’
-The Discourses of the States speaks of mountain-ring nets strung with han birds.
+The Guoyu says: "Ring-nets on mountains have han."
 Jia Kui reads huan as ‘encircle.’
 Tuo is a game bag, read tuo.
 The ‘four wilds’ are the wastelands beyond the quarters.
 ‘Flying migrants’ means birds on the wing and beasts on the run.

 43